ccp5UK/dl-poly/documentation/source/UserManual/examples.rst

 Inversion :cite:`reith-03a`.
-As a result, DL_POLY_5 could be used for simulating a CG system with numerically defined, tabulated FFs, see TABBND, TABANG, TABDIH and TABINV files for intra-molecular potentials, and TABLE for inter-molecular (short-range, VDW) potentials.
+As a result, DL_POLY_5 could be used for simulating a CG system with numerically defined, tabulated FFs, see TABBND, TABANG, TABDIH and TABINV files for intra-molecular potentials, and TABVDW for inter-molecular (short-range, VDW) potentials.

 Both tests are also available as parts of the tutorial cases from the VOTCA package :cite:`ruhle-09a`.
 Therefore, the CONFIG,